Skip to main content

 Recipes with Finger Millet

-Finger Millet Risotto: This creamy risotto makes a great main dish or side dish.
-It's made with Arborio rice, vegetable broth, white wine, and Parmesan cheese, plus finger millet for added nutrition and flavor.
+Finger Millet Risotto: A creamy risotto recipe that can be served as a main or a side dish made with Arborio rice, vegetable broth, white wine and Parmesan with an added super nutrition boost by including fingermillet.

 Conclusion